 What are the signs of alcoholism that call for rehab?

-The signs of alcoholism that call for rehab include:
+The signs of alcohol abuse disorder that call for rehab include:

 - Increased alcohol tolerance and needing to drink more to get drunk than before